 Find your property information.
 Research your site to help you plan your project.

 Determine restrictions to your project.
-Research the codes to determine standards that will apply to your proposal.
+Research the Seattle Municipal Code (SMC) to determine standards that will apply to your proposal.

 Coordinate with other agencies.
 You may need permits or approvals from other agencies.
 These are the most common agencies you may need to work with for your permit type: